sebawita/KinveyChat/Tutorial/tutorial-03-entities.md

 Using a `Keyword Entity` allows you to train your chatbot with a list of values and synonyms.
 Your chatbot will look for these keywords in the user input.
 If it finds a match, it will be able to recognise it as the Entity Value.

-When you are dealing with a small set of values that doesn't change too often.
-You can manually provide the values as a `Static` list.
+When you are dealing with a small set of values that doesn't change too often, you can manually provide the values as a `Static` list.

 ### Add static data for countries